-Allowing the focused and limited sale/service of alcohol within parks in conjunction with an APRC Special Event permit, an OLCC permit and an APRC Alcohol Use in Parks Permit has several benefits.
-First, it can potentially support Goal #6 by encouraging event organizers to choose Ashland parks for their events.
-Second, it can enable revenue generation that makes holding these events economically feasible to organizers.
-Finally, APRC has received feedback from small business owners, the public and event organizers that alcohol service in parks is desired.
+Allowing the limited sale/service of alcohol within parks in conjunction with an APRC Special Event permit, an OLCC permit and an APRC Alcohol Use in Parks Permit has several benefits.
+First, it attracts event organizers to choose Ashland parks for their events, as alcohol service is often perceived as a desirable feature of many events.
+Second, it enables revenue generation for vendors and event organizers, so the entire enterprise is more economically feasible.
+Finally, increased events and activities within the park will bring increased visitation and corresponding economic activity to local businesses.